 By working with families where they are at we are able to assist in supplementing them with food, basic hygiene and much needed household items.

 Are you interested in what we're doing?
 Are you passionate about helping our neighbors transition into stability?
-Are you interested in sponsoring a "Sunday" and running a food bank in your neighborhood?
+Are you interested in running a food bank in your neighborhood?
 Let us know!
 We are always looking for sponsors, volunteers and community partnerships to help us make our vision a reality.
 Whether you help through monetary donations or volunteering your time, thank you.
 We couldn't accomplish what we do without you.

 Nearly 1 in 10 Coloradans struggle with hunger, not always having enough money to buy food.